Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: Conclusion and Discussion

 \end{enumerate}

 Now, we end this section by discussing some possible future outlooks.
-It is known that the $T\bar T$ deformation affects the high energy levels in a non-trivial way.
+It will be good to do a more systematic study about the crossover as mentioned earlier in future work.
+It is known that the $T\bar T$ deformation affects the high-energy levels in a nontrivial way.
 Due to this irrelevant deformation, the ultraviolet behaviour of the theory changes.
 One interesting extension would be to check the ERB length growth for flat space BMS Schwarzian.
 The other quick extension is to calculate the variance of the length in the presence of the $T\bar T$ deformed theory and check at which scale the oscillation starts about the plateau.
 One can also try to generalize this computation for self-intersecting geodesics.
 As it is still not clearly understood what sort of geometries affect the complexity and lead to the saturation of the interior volume, it is a very interesting direction to analyze even in the absence of $T\bar{T}$ deformation.
+Last but not least, it will be interesting to make the connection between the ERB length $\langle\ell(t)$ and the Krylov complexity $ C_{E}(t)$ more precise.
+So far, this has been established only for JT gravity by considering contributions from the disk partition function \cite{Rabinovici:2023yex,Ambrosini:2024sre}.
+Some progress in this direction has also been made recently for sine-dilaton gravity \cite{Heller:2024ldz}.
+If it can be done for our case, then it will serve us with yet another example demonstrating the relationship between ERB length and the Krylov complexity, thereby making the holographic interpretation of Krylov complexity on a stronger footing.